qontak-dev/chat/docs/Overview.md

 ## Basic API usage
 All the requests referenced in the documentation start with https://chat-service.qontak.com.

+## Authentication

+Each API request requires authentication to identify the permission that is responsible for making the request.
+Authentication is provided by access tokens.

+### Where are my access tokens?
+- User access token - allows you to send whatsapp hsm template.
+This is a private usage token and should never be shared as it gives full access to your account.
+- Bot token - allows only bot endpoint requests for Chatbot interaction.

+### Authentication example

+Authentication example

 ## Featured API
 - [Webhooks API](Webhook.md): Register webhook to get notification through your system.
 - WhatsApp Outbound API: Send outbound template message to your customer.